ydydsnyd/mono/packages/replicache/doc/docs/quickstarts.md

 slug: /quickstarts
 ---

 Minimal examples, demonstrating different stacks and techniques for building Replicache apps.
-Clone these to easily play with Replicache before building your own server.
+You can clone these to easily play with Replicache before diving into building your own server.

 ## todo-react